 INTRODUCTION

 Most buffaloes are raised in subtropical areas, where they are exposed to a wide range of humidity and temperature fluctuations.
 Murrah buffaloes are indigenous to Haryana, India.
 Climate parameters in this area include summer temperatures as high as 47°C and winter temperatures as low as 1°C. High ambient temperatures severely limit animal productivity in tropical and subtropical settings (Marai et al., 2008).
 Buffaloes are polyestrous animals, however their oestrus display, conception rates, and calving patterns vary seasonally (Sing and Nanda, 1993).
-Because of the high air temperatures in April and May, some buffaloes exhibit postpartum oestrus (Abayawansa et al., 2011).
+Because of the high air temperatures in April and May, some buffaloes exhibit postpartum oestrus (Abayawansaet al., 2011).
 Heat stress is caused by buffaloes' inability to regulate their body temperature in high temperatures and relative humidity, which results in poor reproductive success, especially in the summer.
 Due to their dark skin and thin body hair, which absorb more heat, as well as having fewer sweat glands and a poor heat dissipation mechanism, buffaloes are badly impacted by hot weather (Marai and Haeeb, 2010).
 When an animal's thermal neutral zone is exceeded by a combination of environmental factors, heat stress is the result (Buffington et al., 1981).

 The effects of heat stress in buffaloes raised in intense circumstances are not well studied.
 Buffaloes are found all throughout the world, but they are especially common in Asia, a few Mediterranean nations, Eastern Europe, and parts of Latin America (Marai&Haeeb, 2010).
 Buffaloes have therefore adapted to a variety of conditions.
 They are more adapted to hot, humid settings due to their morphological, anatomical, and behavioural characteristics (Marai&Haeeb, 2010).
 Buffaloes tend to be more resilient to heat stress than cows are, and they do better in tropical climes with less detrimental effects on physiology and productivity.
 But when exposed to direct sunlight, they become more distressed (Marai&Haeeb, 2010; Matera et al., 2022).
-Animal physiological responses are primarily influenced by high air temperature and humidity, and these responses differ depending on the species and breed (Bernabucci et al., 2010; Mullick, 1960).
+Animal physiological responses are primarily influenced by high air temperature and humidity, and these responses differ depending on the species and breed (Bernabucciet al., 2010; Mullick, 1960).
 Thermal characteristics, such as temperature, humidity, wind speed, and sun radiation, are crucial for determining heat transmission, according to the literature (Ji et al., 2020).
 When these factors are combined, several signs that are helpful for identifying animal stress levels are produced.
 The most popular indicator is the temperature–humidity index (THI), which provides information on animal comfort by combining humidity and ambient temperature into a single measure.
 Since information on other factors like solar radiation, wind speed, and precipitation isn't always accessible, the THI is mainly used to measure heat stress conditions (Petrocchi et al., 2015).